Stukongeluk/RegiRitjes/README.md

 # RegiRitjes
 Self-hosted "Ritten registratie" app.
-Instead of spending your hard-earned cash to keep track of the amount of kilometres you've ridden, why not host and install it yourself for "free"?
+Instead of spending your hard-earned cash to keep track of the amount of kilometres you've ridden, why not host, install and use it yourself for "free"?

 Suitable for self-employed commuters/freelancers.